kosiuzo/UzoFitness/README.md

 - **Progress Photos** – Import photos from the library or camera and view them in an adaptive `ProgressPhotoGrid` component.
 - **Apple Health Sync** – One-tap authorisation to read body-mass (kg/lb) and body-fat %.
 Data is cached for offline viewing.
 - **SwiftData Persistence** – Cloud-sync-ready local storage for workouts, sessions, and user metrics.
+- **iCloud Support** – Capability is enabled; cross-device sync will arrive in a future update.
 - **Accessibility** – Dynamic Type, VoiceOver, and high-contrast colour support.

 ## Architecture